NOTE. We are in the process of updating this website. Prices and some products have changed. Contact us please.

 16. Do you offer diving?

-No. For diving you can approach a dive outfit in Santa Catalina (there are three).
+No. For diving you can approach a dive outfit in Santa Catalina (there are several).
 Diving is very different from snorkeling and the two are difficult to combine in one trip.
-We also are not equipped for diving.
-We snorkel and the advantage is that because we stay so long in the water and snorkel at least 4 different reefs, you will see a lot of fish and turtles without getting saturated with nitrogen.
+We are not equipped for diving.
+We snorkel and the advantage is that because we can stay so long in the water and snorkel at least 4 different reefs in an overnight trip, you will see a lot of fish and turtles without getting saturated with nitrogen.

 17. Is it safe for children?

 Yes.
 We have taken families with children as young as 5.
 We require children to snorkel/swim with a life vest.
 We also make sure that one of our assistants remains with the child at all times.
 That way adults do not need to worry about their children.
 The assistant will help the child by becoming a friendly “seahorse” and swim along with the young ones.
-Children under 4 can be more difficult, and we would expect parents taking turns to be supervising them as well.
-You are encouraged to bring snorkels for the children since we only have ‘adult size’ snorkels available (small, medium and large).
+However, with children under 4 things are more difficult, and we expect parents taking turns to supervise them.
+You are encouraged to bring snorkels for the children since we mostly have ‘adult size’ snorkels available (small, medium and large).
 Some small children do not actually snorkel but use goggles for swimming and just look down once and a while, holding on to the our assistant “seahorse”.

-In the off season (April – June and October – November), if you are a family with more than one small child we recommend that you get in touch with us and we’ll try to put together a custom tour for your family alone.
+We do not have a really off season ( but we close in May, June and at the end of September, October and first bit of November there is more rain and we prefer not to go), but if you are a family with more than one small child we recommend that you get in touch with us and we’ll try to put together a custom tour for your family alone.

 18. Can I pay with Debit/Credit Card?
 Can I pay the whole amount as a bank transfer?

 Unfortunately you cannot.
-The internet is too weak and irregular to allow credit card payments.
-Furthermore, we have to make a lot of cash payments to facilitate the tours, so we need quite a bit of cash on hand as well.
+The internet is not trusted by our Panama bank and we have no phone network.
+So no credit card payments.
+Furthermore, we have to make a lot of cash payments to facilitate the tours, so we need quite a bit of cash on hand.
 We have no problem with big bills ($50 or $100), but please bring new notes.

 19. Why, how and where do I pay a deposit and can I get it back if I have to cancel?

-We ask for a $175 deposit per person.
+We ask for a 50% deposit per person.
 If you need to cancel more than 31 days before your arrival, we will return 90% of your deposit.
-If you cancel between 30 and 15 days before departure, we will refund 50%.
-If you cancel later, we cannot issue any refund.
+If you cancel between 30 and 15 days before departure, we will refund 50% of this deposit.
+If you cancel later, we cannot issue any refund of the 50% deposit.
+Since you bring 50% upon arrival in cash, if you do not come, you have that bit, and we the other bit to compensate for the lost expenses.

 Further deposit related questions can be answered in more detail in our email conversations, after you have committed to the specific tour dates.